 So what’s next?
 Nothing, really.
 I still want to travel to West Africa and learn more about the region and its history.
 More importantly (to me at least), I have to try Nigerian jollof rice, and watch more Nollywood movies!
 Listen, I love those Nollywood movies.
 It’s just so bad until it’s good.

-I’ll never really be able to trace my family back to Nigeria, but I find some comfort in knowing a bit more about my history, how much my ancestors have overcome, and how our bloodline is still here today and stronger than ever.
+I’ll never really be able to trace my family back to Africa, but I find some comfort in knowing a bit more about my history, how much my ancestors have overcome, and how our bloodline is still here today and stronger than ever.
 It has brought about a greater sense of pride in who I am.